-Dog owners are being advised not to give their dogs Hot Cross Buns this Eastertime, as this popular snack could fatally poison them.
-This very dangerous treat contains ingredients that are toxic to our pets, such as nutmeg spice, lemon zest, sultanas and raisins.
+Dog owners are advised not to give their dogs Hot Cross Buns this Eastertime, as this popular snack could poison them.
+This very dangerous treat contains toxic ingredients to our pets, such as nutmeg spice, lemon zest, sultanas and raisins.

 What Quantity of Hot Cross Buns?